 - Has this person already covered this story?

 - Am I pitching a product when this reporter doesn’t write about products?

 - Am I leading with a product when I know they won’t mention the product?

-Do your research first and make sure your pitch is perfectly suited and personalized for the media outlet and the journalist you’re pitching.
+Do your research first and make sure your pitch is perfectly suited for the media outlet and the journalist you’re pitching.

-According to a survey by ISEBOX.com, 52% of journalists write at least 5 articles per week so suffice it to say they have less than a minute to scan your email and decide if it’s a good idea or not.
+According to a survey by ISEBOX.com, 52% of journalists write at least 5 articles per week so suffice to say, they have less than a minute to scan your email and decide if it’s a fit.

 Don’t take two paragraphs to get to the point and don’t bury the lede.
 If you can’t get to the hook within the first 2 to 3 sentences, your email will probably end up in the trash.